 #1.
 Strong Platform Growth

 Since crypto is largely unregulated, trust is a key component for users choosing their exchange.
-Coinbase is positioned to become the default crypto platform for new retail and institutional investors alike.
+Coinbase is positioned to become the default crypto platform for both retail and institutional investors.

-Its name recognition – which will increase even more after going public – convinces new users that it can be trusted because 65,000,000 others trust it.
+Its name recognition – which will increase even more as network effects set in — convinces new users that it can be trusted because 89,000,000 others trust it.